Power Automate Approval with Multiple Approvers

 Sequential chains, parallel fan-outs, first-to-respond, escalation, and delegation — every multi-approver pattern explained with Power Automate implementation guidance.

 Single-approver workflows handle the easy case.
 Real business approval processes almost always involve multiple people — a line manager, a finance sign-off, a compliance check, and sometimes a final executive approval.
-Power Automate supports every combination of these patterns, but choosing the wrong model for your business process creates bottlenecks, compliance gaps, or both.
-This guide breaks down every multi-approver pattern and when to use each.
+Power Automate supports multiple approvers for SharePoint through sequential approvals, parallel approvals, first-to-respond patterns, and conditional routing, but choosing the wrong model creates bottlenecks, compliance gaps, or both.

 The Four Multi-Approver Patterns